gjtorikian/no-more-masters/README.md

 # no-more-masters

-Rename your default git branch from master to production.
+Rename your default Git branch from master to production.

 ## Install